vedantjamdade7-oss/SQL-RSVP-Movies-Global-Release-Analysis/README.md

 FROM movie;
 ```

+## 📊 Business Questions & SQL Analysis

+The following business questions were solved using SQL queries.

 ```sql
 Q3.
 Find the total number of movies released each year?
 How does the trend look month wise?
 (Output expected) SELECT MONTH(date_published) AS month , COUNT(*) AS total_no_movie